 But it helped me a lot with feeling less tired during the day and vastly reduced my tension headaches.

 So it’s always important to clearly understand what drug you’re about to take and the reason why you need it.

-There is no a magic pill which will solve all of your problems overnight, but there are definitely a lot of nootropic compounds which can make your life much easier if assigned and administered properly.
+There is no magic pill that will solve all of your problems overnight, but there are definitely a lot of nootropic compounds that can make your life much easier if assigned and administered properly.